 Castro heard about the event through Instagram and from a group of cosplayers called ‘Spider-Man Argentino,’ which usually gets around 20 or 30 people per meeting and joined the recruitment efforts.

-One cosplayer, 20-year-old Lucas Gabriel Porcel, said that Spiderman was the first costume he ever made herself.
+One cosplayer, 20-year-old Lucas Gabriel Porcel, said that Spiderman was the first costume he ever made himself.
 Now, he has been making masks for Halloween and other events.

 Porcel first started learning how to make them on YouTube, but has slowly improved his techniques.
 He makes the eyes with a micro-perforated fabric and makes sure the masks have enough ventilation, with the fabric being the most expensive at 6,000 pesos per metre.
 He made more than 40 masks for Sunday’s record-breaking event.